[Editor’s note: This article is regularly updated to include the most relevant information available.]

 Fifth, the “open internet” will continue to gain momentum in 2020, as sustained regulatory pressures on Big Tech will force many of these companies to open up their walled gardens.

 Slowing revenue growth rates and compressing profit margins caused specialty e-commerce platform Etsy (NASDAQ:ETSY) to have a disappointing showing in 2019.
-In 2020, though, the exact opposite could happen.
+But, at the start of 2020, I hypothesized that the exact opposite would happen this year.

 Meanwhile, profit margin improvement will be driven by accelerated revenue growth converging on what is steadily moderating expense growth.